Clearbit vs. Crunchbase Comparison

 Clearbit enriches records you already have.

 If a lead submits their email, Clearbit fills in the rest.
 But it has no contact-level prospecting database.
-You can't search for "VP of Marketing at Series B SaaS companies in the Northeast" and get a list of names, emails, and phone numbers.
+You cannot search for "VP of Marketing at Series B SaaS companies in the Northeast" and get a list of names, emails, and phone numbers.
 The legacy Clearbit Prospector product that offered 200 million searchable contacts no longer exists as a standalone tool.

 Its 18M contacts at 400K organizations are a fraction of what dedicated sales intelligence platforms offer.
-Contact data comes with Confidence Scores (High/Medium/Unknown) and refreshes monthly, but it's limited in both volume and scope.
+Contact data comes with Confidence Scores (High/Medium/Unknown) and refreshes monthly, but it is limited in both volume and scope.
 On Crunchbase Pro, you get just 10 contact unlocks per month.
 Business plans include 500 per month.

 Source: Crunchbase